IHaveNoIdea-HAH/Software-Development-2-Assignment-1/README.md

 **Methodology: Agile/Scrum**

-Agile/Scrum methodology
 The Project will follow the agile Methodology.
 Using Scrum Framework.

 Agile Methodology is used in software development.
-Where people focus in delivering small parts of the projects and thinking
+Where people focus in delivering small parts of the projects and making changes as they review.

+Scrum is when you check what has been done, what they'll do next and if there was any blockers

 ---